epfl-ada/ada-2023-project-biasbusters/README.md

 As our project will follow a typical data science structure with data processing, feature extraction, feature engineering and model tuning, this section will mainly focus on how we plan to address the proposed research questions through our analysis.

 ### Q1: Plot Characteristics of Critically Acclaimed vs. Popular Films
-After succesfully extracting relevant plot features from the movie summaries (using a fine-tuned Llama2 model), we would conduct a comparative analysis to explore similarity across features.
+After succesfully extracting relevant plot features from the movie summaries (using an instruct tuned Llama 2 13B Chat model in zero- or few-shot learning manner), we would conduct a comparative analysis to explore similarity across features.
 Selecting movies based on their commercial and cultural rating, we could explore (genre-wise) how critically acclaimed movies differs from commercially focused ones.

 ### Q2: Plot Praise/Critique
 Using sentiment analysis and topic modelling, we could analyse what aspects of a movie (plot, characters, visuals) reviews are most frequently concerned about.
 This should indicate how important the plot is for viewer perception.